groupby/elements-view/packages/web-components/@elements/sayt/README.md

 ## Customization

-The SF-X Sayt component allows for the option to not display its children components.
+The GB Elements Sayt component allows for the option to not display its children components.
 Users of the component can add the following attributes for particular customizations: